catamphetamine/anychan/docs/themes/variables.md

 # Theme Variables

-This document describes the [CSS Variables](https://developer.mozilla.org/docs/Web/CSS/Using_CSS_custom_properties) available for customization in [themes](https://gitlab.com/catamphetamine/captchan/blob/master/docs/themes/guide.md).
-If you have suggestions for new CSS Variables then contact the repo author through [issues](https://gitlab.com/catamphetamine/captchan/issues) to discuss that.
+This document describes the [CSS Variables](https://developer.mozilla.org/docs/Web/CSS/Using_CSS_custom_properties) available for customization in [themes](https://gitlab.com/catamphetamine/anychan/blob/master/docs/themes/guide.md).
+If you have suggestions for new CSS Variables then contact the repo author through [issues](https://gitlab.com/catamphetamine/anychan/issues) to discuss that.

-All variables listed here have their default values — see [style-variables.css](https://gitlab.com/catamphetamine/captchan/blob/master/src/styles/style-variables.css).
-If a variable isn't there then it's in the [style-variables.css](https://gitlab.com/catamphetamine/webapp-frontend/blob/master/src/styles/style-variables.css) of the parent project.
+All variables listed here have their default values — see [style-variables.css](https://gitlab.com/catamphetamine/anychan/blob/master/src/styles/style-variables.css).
+If a variable isn't there then it's in [frontend-lib/styles/style-variables.css](https://gitlab.com/catamphetamine/frontend-lib/blob/master/styles/style-variables.css) or [social-components-react/style/variables.css](https://gitlab.com/catamphetamine/social-components-react/blob/master/style/variables.css).

 "Light" mode should be styled via `.light` CSS selector and "Dark" mode should be styled via `.dark` CSS selector.
 Both can be styled via `:root` CSS selector.